bedonbosco/NLP/Developer-Guide:-Support-new-python-version.md

 First, update [`build_rust`](https://github.com/undertheseanlp/underthesea/pkgs/container/underthesea%2Fbuild_rust) package  (base on CentOS) with Rust and Python environments.
 This image will be used to build Underthesea Core in Step 2.

+Tag your PR with label `docker-build-image` to trigger build flow.

 ## Step 2: Build Underthesea Core

 Build the Underthesea Core using the previously created CentOS image.

+Tag your PR with label `release-pypi-core` to trigger build flow.

 ## Step 3: Build Underthesea